bobbibones0/bobbibones0.github.io/README.md

 **Doing this is just disgusting and inhumane!**

+### 3.6 Do not use excessive profanity.
+The use of profanity can be offensive and disruptive to other members.
+Therefore, members are asked to refrain from using profanity, including but not limited to derogatory or obscene language, vulgarities, or sexually explicit language.

 > [!TIP]
 > Credit to [NTTS Rules Page](https://notexttospeech.com/rules) for providing these topics

-# 4 Advertising
+# 4. Advertising

 ### 4.1 In-server advertising
-We do not any kind of advertising outside of [👀・self-promo](https://discord.com/channels/1053665144644841482/1069667296882200666)
+We do not allow any kind of advertising outside of [👀・self-promo](https://discord.com/channels/1053665144644841482/1069667296882200666)

 ### 4.2 DM advertising
-Randomly sending any kind of advertising in DM without the user asking or you knowing them good (friended on Discord for example) is not permitted.
-If large scale, this is forbidden by Discord TOS/Guidelines.
+Randomly sending any kind of advertising in DM without the user asking for it or you knowing them good (friended on Discord for example) is not permitted.
+If you do this on a large scale, this is forbidden by Discord TOS/Guidelines.

+###

+# 5. Do not be annoying

+### 5.1 Do not spam
+Any kind of spamming is not tolerated, this includes but is not limited to fast message spam, new line spam, reaction spam, text wall.

+### 5.2 Do not beg/ask for robux
+Asking for robux in any way is not permitted, you may only ask for robux in [🥺・beg-4-robux](https://discord.com/channels/1053665144644841482/1069665959524175872)

+### 5.3 Do not annoy members on purpose
+This is a platform to talk with people, so do not use it to annoy others and instead have a great time.

+If you are not annoying members on purpose, but something is annoying them, and they ask to stop, consider stopping

+# 6. Respect Us

+### 6.1 Do not argue with staff
+Staff members are responsible for maintaining order, enforcing rules, and ensuring the overall well-being of the Discord server.
+Therefore, it is important that all members of the server comply with their instructions and decisions.

+> [!IMPORTANT]
+> If you feel like your being moderated falsely, contact a Head Moderator, Admin, Community Manager or Owner in DM

+### 6.2 Do not create random tickets
+It's very simple...
+* Only create Support tickets if you didn't find the answer to your question in [🤔・faq-info](https://discord.com/channels/1053665144644841482/1193473066106372238)
+* Only create a Prize Claiming ticket if you won a giveaway, guess the number or competition
+* Only create a Business if you want to become event host, host a sponsored giveaway, become content creator, partner
+* Only create a report ticket if you are reporting someone

+### 6.3 Do not evade moderation actions
+Bypassing moderations on your action will result in a higher moderation than you originally received

+**You may also not use an alternative account without permission from the owner**

+### 6.4 Keep discussions relevant to the channel topic.
+Use the channels for what they are made, if you have a question about a channel then check the pinned messages and/or the channel topic (At the top next to the name)

+### 6.5 Do not host giveaways
+We do not permit users to host giveaways without being in collaboration with the server.
+You may give users items for free, but not in a type of giveaway and/or with requirements.
+If you want to host a giveaway, check our [sponsored giveaways info](https://discord.com/channels/1053665144644841482/1161004088771756234)

+# 7. Keep your Discord profile appropriate

+### 7.1 No inappropriate content
+Your profile may not include any content banned by other rules.
+To give users more freedom in their profile, we allow...
+* Excessive profanity
+* Advertising
+ * You may not hoist your username for advertising purposes

+### 7.2 No impersonation
+Impersonating a celebrity, known user in the community or staff is not allowed.
+You should create a unique profile.